-This Shrimp Pad Thai recipe is one of my favorite quick meals: a couple of bags of broccoli slaw and some pre-cooked salad shrimp get magically transformed into this nutrient dense rendition of a take-out favorite, all in under 20 minutes.
+This Shrimp Pad Thai recipe is a nutrient-dense convenience meal using a couple of bags of broccoli slaw and some pre-cooked shrimp.
+It’s easily transformed into a rendition of a take-out favorite, all in under 20 minutes.
+With this take on Pad Thai, the rice noodles are replaced with broccoli slaw, giving this veggie-rich take on a Thai street food dish a Nutrivore Score of 396.
 You can even use frozen shrimp, with a mere extra minute or two of cooking time.

 Shrimp Pad Thai